thanos-io/thanos/docs/components/compact.md

 Continuously compacts blocks in an object store bucket.

 Flags:
+      --block-fetch-concurrency=1
+                                Number of goroutines to use when fetching block files from object storage.
       --block-meta-fetch-concurrency=32
                                 Number of goroutines to use when fetching block metadata from object storage.